Lukas-Gajarsky/russian-slovak-homonymy-dataset/README.md

 In addition, anonymized learner response data from an experimental study based on the lexical dataset are included.
 These responses are provided as a binary-coded CSV file (student_response_data_binary.csv), representing learner performance on selected lexical items.

+### Citation

+If you use the data or materials provided in this repository, please cite the following article:

+Gajarsky, L., & Kipchatov, M. (2026).
+Modeling Russian-Slovak interlingual homonymy via embeddings. *Philological Class, 31*(1), 174–184. https://doi.org/10.26170/2071-2405-2026-31-1-174-184

 ### Repository structure

 ```